Wild Animal Attacks in Florida

 the property owners could be found negligent.

-This is not the first time that there was an alligator attack in Disney World.
+This is not the first time an alligator has attacked in Disney World.
 In

-1986, an eight year old boy was injured when he was attacked by a gator
+1986, an eight-year-old boy was injured when he was attacked by a gator

-at Disney World’s Fort Wilderness close to where the recent attack
+at Disney World’s Fort Wilderness, close to where the recent attack

 occurred.
-In that attack, the boy was watching ducks when
+In that attack, the boy was watching ducks when a gator grabbed

 Fortunately, the boy survived the attack because his older sister grabbed